Daniel-KM/Omeka-S-module-BulkEdit/README.md

 entities, it may be difficult to replace all strings.
 The replacement string is used unchanged, so it is recommended to use entities for it too.

+For Unicode, use the mode "Convert badly formatted characters from Microsoft to Unicode", without option from/to.

 For regex, use standard patterns.
 Examples:
 - Convert spaces into "-" for identifiers: pattern = `~\s+~`, replacement = `-`.
 - Convert `D:20220908101423` into a normalized date: pattern = `~^D:(\d{4})(\d{2})(\d{2})~`,